encse/cubesats/README.md

 ```

 This command will spin up a docker container for you, invoke stratrosat.py with the wav file you specify. `gr-satellites` is used to extract the `kss` frames from the audio, then the image(s) will be placed next to the `wav` file.
-That wav should be in the current directory (or you need to adjust the volume mapping)
+The input file should be in the current directory (or you need to adjust the volume mapping).

 ## Direct usage